pjotrp/guix-notes/WORKFLOW.md

 hypermedia in a distributed file system.
-IPFS provides a way of connecting different data sources and sites together (say from different institutes), and can locate and serve files in a (reasonably) scalable way.
+IPFS provides a way of connecting different data sources and sites together (say from different institutes), and can locate and serve files in a (reasonably) scalable manner.
 IPFS is content-addressable (more on this below) and allows for deduplication, local caching, and swarm-like software downloads over the network.
 IPFS is free software and available through GNU Guix.